 27-30 August 2019 – Nneka Youth Foundation World Changers Camp (Ve Agobome, Volta Region, Ghana) - On-site participation at and consulting for an enrichment program targeting rural junior high school aged youth

 11-14 July 2019 – Free Minds Free People (Minneapolis/St. Paul) - a 4-day, bi-annual conference bringing together youth, organizers, teachers, parents & researchers to build solutions to and a movement around pressing educational issues.
 Coordinated launch of 12 Years Free!, an installation and reflection on the conference's history and future and member of Coordinating and Documentation & Evaluation Committees

-April 2018 – Certified in Mental Health First Aid (New York State)
+April 2018 – Completed certification in Mental Health First Aid (New York State)

 If you would like to discuss a potential project with

 SEW Consulting, please send a brief description of